IamMayankThakur/gold-price-analysis/README.md

 We now use the other (Indian market dataset) for trying and finding any interesting trends in the price fluctuation.Interestingly for various years the prices of gold have been maximum during the wedding season corresponding to that year.
-Though there are no obvious trends in the data.
+We can also see a cyclic trend in the price, there is 6-8 years of bullish growth followed by 6-8 years of bearish market.
+Alhough other than that there are no obvious trends in the data.
 The maximum price has always been March-April or September-October which falls during or just before the wedding season.